alexlopezcifuentes/Distillation-Attention/README.md

 Once a model is trained you can simply evaluate it with the following command:

 	$ python evaluateCNNs.py --Model "<ModelPath>"
+>Evaluation results will be promt in the terminal but also saved in summary files in the model's path.

 ### Activation Maps Extraction
-We also provide a Python script to automatically extract the activation maps for a given model from a set of layers with:
+We also provide a Python script to automatically extract the activation maps for a given model with:

 	$ python extractAMs.py --Model "<ModelPath>"

->Evaluation results will be promt in the terminal but also saved in summary files in the model's path.

 ### Automatic Script
-As in training, we provide and automatic shell script to ease the model evaluations in `Scripts/Run_Val.sh` that can be run with:
+As in training, we provide and automatic shell script to ease the model evaluations in [`Scripts/Run_Val.sh`](https://github.com/alexlopezcifuentes/Distillation-Attention/blob/main/Scripts/Run_Val.sh) that can be run with:

 	$ ./Run_Val.sh